What symbolizes strength training and fitness better than the humble dumbbell?

 Round Dumbbells

 Round dumbbells, as the name suggests, use round heads on each end.
-They might be made completely out of iron or another metal and, similar to their hexagonal counterparts, they may use rubber or urethane on the ends.
+They might be made completely out of iron or another metal and, similar to their hexagonal counterparts, may use rubber or urethane on the ends for improved durability.

 The round dumbbell sets you often see at commercial gyms are called “pro-style dumbbells.”
 Most commercial gyms will carry dumbbells of this type in weights up to 125 pounds, but powerlifting gyms, where weight training reigns supreme, might have dumbbells going all the way up to 200 pounds.

-Round dumbbells are great because they are durable, available in heavy weights. and easier to store compared with their hexagonal-shaped alternatives.
+Round dumbbells are great because they are durable, available in heavy weights, and easier to store compared to their hexagonal-shaped alternatives.

-On the flipside, round dumbbells can roll away when placed down, becoming an inconvenience if you’re lucky or a hazard if you’re not so lucky.
-Round dumbbells tend to be pricier too.
+On the flipside, round dumbbells can roll away when placed on the ground, becoming an inconvenience if you’re lucky or a hazard if you’re not so lucky.
+Round dumbbells tend to be pricier, too.

 Square Dumbbells